pvtoari/mpvpaper-stop/README.md

 ## How it works

 `mpvpaper-stop` periodically performs the following actions:
-1. It queries Hyprland (using `hyprctl activeworkspace -j`) to determine the number of visible windows on the active workspace.
+1. It queries Hyprland via its IPC socket to determine the number of visible windows on the active workspace.
 2. It checks the current playback status of `mpvpaper` (paused or playing) via its IPC socket.
 3. If there are no windows visible and `mpvpaper` is paused, it sends a resume command.
 4. If there are one or more windows visible and `mpvpaper` is playing, it sends a pause command.